sbalnojan/bitbar-cd-plugin/README.md

 This BitBar plugin, called "Death Clock" shows two things in your Mac OS X menu bar:

 - the days you have left to live,
-- (optionally) the % progress of this quarter.
+- (optionally) the % left in this quarter.

 and on click it additionally shows: